roperi/YaSaas/README.md

 9. Included in YaSaas is [dj-user-login-history](https://pypi.org/project/dj-user-login-history/) which keeps track of user login history.
 If you want to change its behaviour check in their [docs](https://pypi.org/project/dj-user-login-history/).

+10. Included in YaSaas is [django-easy-audit](https://github.com/soynatan/django-easy-audit) which allows you to keep track of every action taken by your users.
+Please refer to its [docs](https://github.com/soynatan/django-easy-audit/wiki/Settings) to customise its behaviour.

-10. In the `frontend/public/` folder update the favicon.ico and logo.svg with your own ones.
+11. In the `frontend/public/` folder update the favicon.ico and logo.svg with your own ones.

 ```
 # frontend/public/img/logo.svg